nothuman2718/GameHub/README.md

 - Explore the project and familiarize yourself with the codebase.
 - Try adding new features or improving existing ones.
-- Consider deploying the project for others to use.
 - Always keep your dependencies up to date.